Christine-horrocks/CV/README.md

 Teacher of English for Academic Purposes
 - Prepared and delivered classes to students ranging from A1 - C2 CEFR
 - Designed courses in reading, writing, listening, speaking and research skills
-- Centre E-Champion: designated member of staff responsible for training teachers in new EdTech and developmeing the EAP blended learning plan
+- Centre E-Champion: designated member of staff responsible for training teachers in new EdTech and developing the EAP blended learning plan
 - An elected member of the Staff Forum for 3 years
 - Part of the team for organising staff development days
 - Deliverd staff training on Dyslexia and Specific Learning Difficulties